nestauk/ai_genomics/ai_genomics/analysis/tag_evaluation/README.md

 novel medicine, synthetic biology, precision oncology, pairwise comparison, precision medicine

 Note that the much higher OpenAlex false positive % should be taken with a pinch of salt given no thresholding occurred with this tag method.
-The % of texts with at least one false negative associated to it is marginally higher for OpenAlex tags.

 ### Conclusions and considerations